scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 In principle, for each SCF calculation - i.e. a unique set of physical and model inputs - these parameters should be independently varied until some property (such as the total free energy) is considered suitably converged with respect to that parameter.
 Changing the SCF parameters should not affect the final results (within the convergence tolerances), only the number of iterations in the SCF cycle.

-Let us now consider an example SCF calculation, using the `Atom` and `model` objects we have already defined:
+Let us now consider an example SCF calculation, using the :code:`Atom` and :code:`model` objects we have already defined:

 .. code-block:: python